Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 Social media is a great way to present your expertise.

-In your profile description or bio, always include your scope of expertise as well as your credentials.
-You want the first thing people know about you to be what you can do and how qualified you are to do it.
+In your profile description or bio, always include your scope of expertise and your credentials.
+You want the first thing people know about you to be what you can do and how qualified you are.

-Going beyond this, try and plug your services through the content you share.
+Going beyond this, plug your services into the content you share.

-In your Instagram captions, present a common problem or desire your audience might have and cap it off by offering a solution in the way of small group training.
+In your Instagram captions, present a common problem or desire your audience might have and cap it off by offering a solution like small group training.

 Your website should also be optimized in such a way as to lead traffic to your small group training services through useful navigation strategies.

-In your taglines and stories, always include your small group training expertise as part of the normal call-to-action in order to attract prospects to this service.
+Always include your small group training expertise in your taglines and stories as part of the normal call-to-action to attract prospects to this service.

 4. Target Existing Groups

-I briefly touched on using one-on-one clients as a way of building a small group of clients.
+I briefly touched on using one-on-one clients to build a small group of clients.

 You can also use a similar outreach method to target an existing group.

-These institutions will have no shortage of small group pockets, many of whom have a positive dynamic between them and can encourage and offer morale to each other in a workout setting.
+These institutions will have no shortage of small group pockets, many of whom have a positive dynamic and can encourage and offer morale to each other in a workout setting.

-Another way to net an entire existing group easily is to go for a corporate wellness or team-building approach.
+Another easy way to get an entire existing group is to use a corporate wellness or team-building approach.

-Corporate wellness is always in demand for health and fitness solutions given that health and the benefits of regular exercise are leading factors in improved productivity.
+Corporate wellness is always in demand for health and fitness solutions, given that health and the benefits of regular exercise lead to improved productivity.

 Sometimes, you don’t even need to go that far and deep.
-Within your own friend and family circles, you can gain a decent amount of small group potential.
+You can gain a decent amount of small-group potential within your own friend and family circles.

-Many trainers tend to avoid approaching their own social circles for clients.
-People who you know and have personal bonds with tend to expect a discount on everything, if not free service, and you might also feel wary about charging a sibling, parent or best friend for anything.
+Many trainers tend to avoid approaching their social circles for clients.
+People you know and have personal bonds with tend to expect a discount on everything, if not free service, and you might also feel wary about charging a sibling, parent, or best friend for anything.

 That’s where the beauty of small group training comes in.

-Because clients are able to pay much less for your services, you can turn this into an opportunity where both sides win.
+Because clients can pay much less for your services, you can turn this into an opportunity where both sides win.